kinow/nestor/readme.md

 # Nestor-QA

 Nestor QA is an extensible test management web application.
-It supports themes, plug-ins and is highly influenced by agile tools, existing test applications and other tools like Jenkins.
+It supports themes, plug-ins and is highly influenced by agile tools and existing applications like Jenkins.

 # Docs

-WIP.
+Please visit [http://nestor-qa.org/](http://nestor-qa.org) for the docs and tutorials.

 # Source code

 The official repository is hosted in [GitHub](http://github.com/nestor-qa/nestor).
+Fork us and send us your contributions!

 # Issue tracker